bryansteiner/gpu-passthrough-tutorial/README.md

 </cputune>
 ```

-In addition, edit the `cpu` block to define the cpu topography.
+In addition, edit `<cpu>` to define the CPU topography.
 In my case, my processor has 1 socket with 6 physical cores and 2 threads per core:

 ```
 <cpu mode="host-passthrough" check="none">